 "The Army Commander Sir Horace Smith-Dorrien was greatly pleased with the appearance and turn out of the Battalion yesterday.
 The Corps Commander expressed to the Commanding Officer his satisfaction on the condition of the rifles and boots and stated that these were the best he had ever seen."

 During March, the Battalion was frequently reinforced in the trenches and found themselves under heavy shelling together with machine gun "duels."
-Exchanges of fire and shelling continued until the Regiment returned to billets in Armentieres on 27th March.
+Exchanges of fire and shelling continued until the Regiment returned to billets in Armentières on 27 March.

-The Battalion returned to the trenches on 6th April to relieve the Cameronians.
-Other than a bit of enfillade and sniping this was a period of relative calm during which 1st Battalion received 2 platoons of 4th Battalion, Gloucester Regiment Territorial Force, for 48 hours of giving instruction.
+The Battalion returned to the trenches on 6 April to relieve the Cameronians.
+Other than a bit of enfilade and sniping, this was a period of relative calm during which the 1st Battalion received two platoons of the 4th Battalion of the Gloucester Regiment Territorial Force, for 48 hours of instruction.
 The Buffs were relieved in turn by the Leicesters.
 Throughout this period, new drafts were added to strengthen the battalion.
 There were no losses experienced during the month.

 On 12 May, Frederick was removed from the field by the 16th Field Ambulance and the following day moved to a rest station.
-It is unclear as to what had happened to Frederick but the hospitalisation of some men without injuries suggests that disease was still taking its toll in the trenches.
+It is unclear what ailed Frederick but the hospitalisation of some men without injuries suggests that disease was still taking its toll in the trenches.

-Between 31st May and 1st June, the Battalion was billeted in Bailleul during which time Prime Minister Herbert Asquith inspected the 16th Infantry Brigade and Brigadier-General Lynden Bell paid the Battalion a visit.
+Between 31 May and 1 June, the Battalion was billeted in Bailleul, during which time Prime Minister Herbert Asquith inspected the 16th Infantry Brigade and Brigadier-General Lynden Bell paid the Battalion a visit.

-Injuries were recorded whilst the Battalion was in reserve when fragmenting shells were targeted on the huts in the reserve; reinforcing the point that the "reserve" was very much still within firing range.
+Injuries were recorded when the Battalion was in reserve and fragmenting shells were targeted on the reserve huts, reinforcing the point that the "reserve" was very much still within firing range.
 On 7 June, the shelling intensified with 3 hours of continuous shelling, resulting in the loss of one officer and 10 other ranks.
 Consequently, on 8 June, the Battalion marched four miles further back and bivouacked in a wood.

-Ten days later (18th June), the battalion took over the trenches from 1st West York Regiment in the Potijze sector of the Ypres salient.
+Ten days later on 18 June, the battalion took over the trenches from 1st West York Regiment in the Potijze sector of the Ypres salient.
 During that day, one man was lost and 2 wounded.